Edit simulation scenario

 Note

 For categorical attributes, we can also specify the probability distribution after executing a task.
-Click a task in “Tasks updating the selected attribute” to edit the probabilities.
-By default, the probabilities are inherited from the probabilities of the attribute.
+Click the pen icon for a task to edit its probabilities.

 However, we can change the probabilities for each category.
+Click Save.

 The categorical attribute is successfully defined.